huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 [In life, the only constant is change.](https://www.youtube.com/watch?v=4q1dgn_C0AU) Your life doesn't get better by chance, it gets better by change.
 The first step toward change is awareness.
 The second step is acceptance.
 Be ready to transform yourself completely into another person, and be ready to be in an internal state of self-revolution at any time.
+Strong opinions, loosely held.
 Be dynamic, adaptable, and open-minded.
 Don't settle.
+Progress is about moving forward.
 Move.
 You are not a tree!